What is the Delaware Whistleblower Law (Delaware False Claims and Reporting Act)?

-•What the law says – The Delaware False Claims and Reporting Act allows whistleblowers to file “qui tam” lawsuits if they know of violations of that state law.
-The Delaware False Claims and Reporting Act imposes liability on defendants who, among other violations, knowingly present false or fraudulent claims for payment to the state; misappropriate state property; or conceal, avoid or decrease an obligation to pay or transmit property to the State of Delaware.
+The Delaware whistleblower law, called the Delaware False Claims and Reporting Act, is a statute based on the federal False Claims Act that allows whistleblowers to file “qui tam” lawsuits if they know of defendants who, among other violations, knowingly present false or fraudulent claims for payment to the state; misappropriate state property; or conceal, avoid or decrease an obligation to pay or transmit property to the State of Delaware.

-•Whistleblower awards – Whistleblowers may receive between 15 and 25 percent of any recovery in cases where the State intervenes and prosecutes the matter, and between 25 and 30 percent of the recovery in matters where the state does not intervene.
-The court may reduce the amount of the award if the whistleblower’s complaint is based primarily upon publicly disclosed information, or if the whistleblower planned and initiated the fraud.
+Whistleblowers may receive between 15 and 25 percent of any recovery in cases where the State intervenes and prosecutes the matter, and between 25 and 30 percent of the recovery in matters where the state does not intervene.
+The court may reduce the amount of the award if the whistleblower’s complaint is based primarily upon publicly disclosed information or if the whistleblower planned and initiated the fraud.

 (a) Any person who: